Staying safe in a digital world

 Whether you prefer a personal computer, carry a tablet or use a smartphone, connecting with the world has never been easier.

 Not enough of us are tapped into how quickly cybercrime is evolving.
 Hackers creating mischievous computer viruses that wreak havoc is "old news".
-Now, the stakes are much higher as hackers often focus on stealing your private information, your identity and your assets.
+Now, the stakes are much higher as hackers focus on stealing your private information, your identity and your assets.
+According to the 2018 Norton LifeLock Cyber Safety Insights Report, more than a billion consumers have fallen victim to cybercrime, 800 million in the last year.
+Further, 117 million adults of all ages were impacted by identity theft in 2018 – 1.5 million in Canada.
+The most eye-opening: more than half of victims don’t realize that children are a target.

 Cybercrime: email and connected devices

 Consumers are more attuned to safeguarding their personal computers from established risks.
+Consumers are taking steps to protect themselves, through keeping passwords private, not opening suspicious files, and limiting information shared on social channels.
 But email and connected home devices; where the public is less aware of the dangers – are also avenues for fraud.

 The malicious email will direct you to click on a link connected to a web address that's standing in for a legitimate website.
 Once there, you'll be asked to provide personal or financial information like credit card details, social insurance numbers or banking passwords.